jj1bdx/observerweb/README.md

-# Observer Web
+# ObserverWeb

 **This project is incomplete and is not for production use.**

-Observer Web is erlang observer web frontend, base code borrowed from observer gui.
+ObserverWeb is Erlang observer web frontend.

+This repository contains code copied from Erlang/OTP.

-## Feature
+## Features

 ### Currently supported